Perpetuum mobile as a commission for Bad Karlshafen 2017

 Direction & Choreography – Bille Behr

-Text – Stefan Behr, Paul Scheerbart, Orffyreus
+Author - Stefan Behr, Paul Scheerbart, Orffyreus

-Szenography – Martin Thoms
+Scenography - Martin Thoms

-Technical Direction – Thomas Hanson/Johannes Gärtner
+Technical management - Thomas Hanson/Johannes Gärtner

-Paper Cuts/Graphical Illustration – Albert Völkl
+Paper Cuttings/Graphics - Albert Völkl

 Exhibition PERPETTUM MOBILE

-Overall Management – Stefan Behr
+Overall management - Stefan Behr

 Collaboration – Harry Oberländer

-Illustration – Mathias Stephan
+Design - Mathias Stephan

-Szenography – Martin Thoms, Albert Völkl, Johannes Gärtner
+Scenography - Martin Thoms, Albert Völkl, Johannes Gärtner

-Speakers – Markus Moieser, Lance Girard, Stefan Behr, Bille Behr
+Speaker - Markus Moieser, Lance Girard, Stefan Behr, Bille Behr

-Camera + Cut – Manja Wolff, wolffilme
+Camera + Editing - Manja Wolff, wolf films

-The poetic worlds of the Berlin-based theatre ANU have impressed at the “Kultursommer Nordhessen” (cultural summer of Northern Hesse) with productions such as SCHATTENWALD, OVIDS DREAM, THE GREAT JOURNEY, SHEHERAZADE or NACHTMEERFAHRT.
+The poetic worlds of the Berlin-based theatre ANU have impressed at the “Kultursommer Nordhessen” (cultural summer of Northern Hessia) with productions such as SCHATTENWALD, OVIDS DREAM, THE GREAT JOURNEY, SHEHERAZADE or NACHTMEERFAHRT.
 With its sensuous productions, the ensemble opens up spaces of experience into which visitors can immerse themselves and be enchanted, even transformed.